December 08, 2023

 Receive your ballot

-All states must send absentee ballots to overseas voters no later than 45 days before a federal election (MOVE Act.)
-This year: September, 2024.
+All states must send absentee ballots to overseas voters no later than 45 days before a federal election (MOVE Act.); for the November 3 Midterms, Sept.
+19

----> Tip: For states requiring mail back ballots, you don't need to wait for ballots to come out in September.
+---> Tip: For states requiring mail back ballots, you don't need to wait for ballots to come out.

 The Backup Ballot (the Federal Write-in Absentee Ballot or FWAB) is specifically for overseas voters who are concerned they won't receive their official ballot in time to return it by the deadline.